Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 If you do have bird baths and birdhouses that accompany bird feeders, you also need to consider their colors for them to be effective as a complete package.

-Based on my research, bright and primary colors are best for attracting birds to bird baths, and dull colors are the best for attracting birds to birdhouses due to their ability to blend into the surroundings.
+Based on my research, bright and primary colors attract birds to bird baths, and dull colors attract birds to birdhouses due to their ability to blend into the surroundings.

-If you’re looking to learn more about bird bath colors and what kind of paint is safe for painting bird baths, check out the two articles below:
+Learn more about bird bath colors and what kind of paint is safe for painting bird baths.

 In summary, if birds are attracted to the colors of bird baths and birdhouses, they will be more likely to find your feeder!